cole martin tregaskis

 We are an independent optometric practice devoted to the highest standards of eyecare and to quality eyewear.
 We provide routine eye examinations and a wide range of designer and non-designer spectacle frames.
 We also supply a very large range of spectacle lenses, specialising in high index (thin) lenses and varifocal spectacles.
 We are a Varilux Gold Specialist Centre and are an Approved Seiko Specialist.

 We also provide several specialist investigations and treatments including: all types of contact lenses, dry eye treatment, special visual investigations relating to dyslexia, migraine, and epilepsy, orthoptics and eye exercises, and second opinions.
 We see patients of all ages, from one week after birth to over 100 years old.
 The practice has wheelchair access and eye examination and spectacle dispensing facilities downstairs.
-There is a child-friendly play area.

 Our independent status means that we can order spectacle frames, lenses, and contact lenses from virtually any supplier.
 Indeed, we have accounts with well over 50 suppliers.
 This gives us freedom to order the best optical products for our patients.